CAMeL-Lab/gender-rewriting/rewrite/multi-step/neural_rewriter/README.md

 # Out-of-Context Neural Rewriter:
-To be filled by Bashar..
+To be filled by Bashar:
+  * Description of the model
+  * How the model was trained
+  * Instructions to train/evaluate the mode